sanamhosseinzadeh/paper_moho_inversion_Makran/CRUST1_synthetic_data/README.md

 The exact figures and values presented in the paper can be reproduced using the provided `.csv`, `.RData`, and output files included in this folder.

-## Viewing Saved Variables in `.RData` from the log Folder (This description applies to all `.RData` files in the different folders within the repository)
+## Viewing Saved Variables in `.RData` from the log Folder

+Note: This description applies to all `.RData` files in the different folders within the repository.

 To view the variables saved in the `.RData` file, you can open the file located in the `log` folder.
 Use the following command in R to check the saved variables in your workspace: